solutioncrafter/wine_clustering/README.md

 ## Overview

--The main goal of this analysis is to use unsupervised machine learning (clustering) to classify different types of wine according to their chemical and physical properties.
+- The main goal of this analysis is to use unsupervised machine learning (clustering) to classify different types of wine according to their chemical and physical properties.
 - I also aim to provide a set of quantitative scores to evaluate the correctness of the clustering analysis.
 - Finally, the "predicted" clusters are compared with the ground truth classes to further validate the analysis.